grindsa/acme2certifier/docs/install_deb.md

 $ sudo systemctl enable nginx
 ```

-9. test the server by accessing the directory resource
+9. Test the server by accessing the directory resource

 ```bash
 $ curl http://<your server name>/directory